 After identifying your goals and developing donor and audience personas, sit down and consider all of the constraints or dependencies that will shape and define the development of your digital strategy.
 Consider any other moving pieces that could possibly impact your ability to carry out a new project, even those that don’t necessarily fit into one of the categories listed above.

-After identifying your goals, target audience, and budgetary or other constraints, a general outline of your plan will naturally begin to take shape.
-Now it’s time to begin making more concrete plans for refreshing your digital strategies and integrating them with your broader fundraising goals.
 Start by ensuring you’ve got all the tools you’ll need, and then lay out specific tasks and strategies you want to pursue for each communication channel.

-Start by thinking about where your digital brand exists online and where your donors interact with it.
+Specifically with regard to your nonprofit digital strategy, this means thinking about where your digital brand exists online and where your donors interact with it.
 These digital locations include: